SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 nothing  # hide
 ```

 Standard methods have difficulties to solve the NPZD problem accurately for loose tolerances or large time step sizes.
-Because once negative values in the ``N``-component occur, then this will lead to a further decrease in ``N`` and thus completely inaccurate solutions.
+This is because once negative values in the ``N``-component occur, this will lead to a further decrease in ``N`` and thus completely inaccurate solutions.

 ```@example NPZD
-using OrdinaryDiffEq, PositiveIntegrators

-# select NPZD problem
-prob = prob_pds_npzd

 # compute reference solution for plotting
 ref_sol = solve(prob, Vern7(); abstol = 1e-14, reltol = 1e-13);